 The frequency of polishing depends on how the surface is used:

-In Australia, outdoor stainless steel surfaces may require extra attention due to UV exposure, humidity, and salt air.
+In Australia, outdoor stainless steel surfaces may require extra attention due to UV exposure, humidity, and salt air — particularly in coastal areas like the Sunshine Coast and Gold Coast.

 Maintaining Stainless Steel After Polishing